ICTatRTI/date-carousel/README.md

 - `dateUnixValue`: The unix timestamp value in seconds of the currently selected day.

 **NOTE**
-Unix timezone values do not contain timezone or daylight savings information.
+Unix timestamp values do not contain timezone or daylight savings information.
 Use them wisely.

 ### Events
 - `on-day-picked`: When a user selects a day in the carousel, the attributes `datePicked` and `dateUnixValue` are updated and the event is dispatched.